 Scheme of a SLS 3D printer basing on the construction of Sinterit Lisa.

 Materials for SLS 3D printers and outlook

 But one can come up with a question of materials available for SLS.
-The variety is broad – from different metal powders utilised mostly in the automotive industry to polyamides (i.e. Sinterit PA12 Smooth – a nylon 12 powder) and thermoplastic polyurethane (TPU) such as Flexa Black.
+The variety is broad – from different metal powders utilised mostly in the automotive industry to polyamides (i.e. Sinterit PA12 Smooth – a nylon 12 powder) and thermoplastic polyurethane (TPU) such as Flexa Grey.
 All powders can be altered for specific application so everyone can achieve desired mechanical properties of the model.

 SLS is actually a zero waste technology where the unsintered powder can be used for next prints over and over again.
 A vital aspect is the way of reutilising the used powder and it’s refresh ratio (amount of fresh powder you need to add to the used one to maintain the printing quality).
 In theory one can use the same powder all over with the fraction of the new one.
-However, some of the powders can oxidize quickly and require the presence of neutral gas atmosphere such as nitrogen or oxygen to preserve the print quality.
+However, some of the powders can oxidize quickly and require the presence of neutral gas atmosphere such as nitrogen to preserve the print quality.
 This type of solution is present in Sinterit’s Lisa PRO which has a nitrogen intake.

 Printouts from different kinds of materials: